MuhammadUsman05/Comparative-Process-Mining/README.md

 # Comparative-Process-Mining
-This Project is to create a web app that will compare different process models using Pm4Py library
+A web app that will compare different process models using Pm4Py, Django and d3.js library